 Teaching and assessments

+The course consists of an induction unit, four modules and an individual project.
 Teaching is normally delivered through lectures, seminars, tutorials, workshops, discussions and e-learning packages.
 Assessment is via coursework only and will usually involve a combination of individual and group work, presentations, essays, reports and projects.

 Contact and learning hours